 The University is committed to providing a high quality education abroad experience to as broad a range and as large a population of Penn State students as possible.

-Education Abroad Program: Any course or body of courses offered fully or in part for undergraduate Penn State credit at an out-of-country location
+Education Abroad Program: Any course or body of courses offered fully for undergraduate Penn State credit at an out-of-country location during fall, spring or summer semesters.

-The Office of Education Abroad Programs is responsible for the development, implementation, and operation of all undergraduate education abroad programs offered by the University.
+The Directorate of Education Abroad is responsible for the development, implementation, and operation of all undergraduate education abroad programs offered by the University during fall, spring or summer semesters.

 In addition to applicable University policies, the following specific policies govern the administrative support of the University's education abroad programs:

-1. The OEAP oversees the planning and development of all undergraduate education abroad programs of the University.
+1. The DEA in partnership with the colleges and campuses oversees the planning and development of all undergraduate education abroad programs of the University that are offered during fall, spring or summer semesters.
+All programs are sponsored by academic units, not DEA.

-3. The OEAP is responsible for providing the administrative and logistical infrastructure to support the operation of the University's undergraduate education abroad programs.
+2. The DEA is responsible for providing the administrative and logistical infrastructure to support the operation of the University's undergraduate education abroad programs.

-4. The OEAP may, at its discretion, delegate authority for various administrative and logistical details to relevant units within the University when, in the OEAP's judgment, that is desirable to further the overall mission of the UOIP.
+3. The DEA may, at its discretion, delegate authority for various administrative and logistical details to relevant units within the University when, in the DEA's judgment, that is desirable to further the overall mission of the UOGP.

 In addition to applicable University policies, the following specific academic policies govern the operation of the University's education abroad programs: